Garrett Stubbs

 Garrett Patrick Stubbs (born May 26, 1993) is an American professional baseball catcher for the Philadelphia Phillies of Major League Baseball (MLB).
 He previously played in MLB for the Houston Astros.
-Stubbs attended the University of Southern California (USC), and played college baseball for the USC Trojans.
-While there, he won the 2015 Johnny Bench Award as the nation's best collegiate catcher.

-The Astros selected Stubbs in the eighth round of the 2015 MLB Draft.
-He made his major league debut in 2019.
-Stubbs played for Team Israel in the 2023 World Baseball Classic in Miami.
+Stubbs played college baseball for the USC Trojans, winning the Johnny Bench Award in 2015 as the nation's best collegiate catcher.
+The Astros selected Stubbs in the eighth round of the 2015 MLB Draft, and he made his MLB debut in 2019.
+Stubbs played for Team Israel in the 2023 World Baseball Classic.

 Early and personal life

 Stubbs was born in San Diego, California, and was raised in neighboring Del Mar by parents T. Pat and Marti Jo Stubbs.

-Stubbs is Jewish, and was one of a record-setting four Jewish MLB players to appear in the 2021 World Series.
-Garrett and his younger brother C. J. were both active children; they began playing baseball at a young age but were also involved in music, art competitions, and theater.
+Born to a Catholic father and Jewish mother, Stubbs is Jewish, and was one of a record-setting four Jewish MLB players to appear in the 2021 World Series.
+Garrett and his younger brother CJ Stubbs were both active children; they began playing baseball at a young age but were also involved in music, art competitions, and theater.
 When Stubbs was a child, the only opportunity for children his age to play baseball was through a Little League organization, and so his father organized a traveling team for local players to continue their development outside of the Little League season.
 Additionally, Stubbs's step-grandfather Fred Shuey was a successful college baseball player, and Shuey arranged for a young Stubbs to practice his technique with former Major League Baseball (MLB) catcher Ed Herrmann.

 Both Stubbs brothers caught for Torrey Pines High School.
-His younger brother C. J., who followed Stubbs through Torrey Pines and USC, was taken by the Astros in the 10th round of the 2019 MLB Draft, and has played primarily catcher in the minors, while also playing first base and corner outfield.
-During the baseball offseason, Stubbs lives in California with Matt Chapman, the former third baseman for the Oakland Athletics, and now with the Toronto Blue Jays.
+C.J., who followed Stubbs through Torrey Pines and USC, was taken by the Astros in the 10th round of the 2019 MLB Draft, and has played primarily catcher in the minors, while also playing first base and corner outfield; he made his major league debut with the Washington Nationals in 2025.
+During the baseball offseason, Stubbs lived in California with Matt Chapman, the third baseman for the San Francisco Giants.

+On December 14, 2024, Stubbs married his longtime girlfriend Evyn Murray in Los Cabos, Mexico.